maevadevs/maevadevs.github.io/_posts/2019-8-18-how-to-configure-apache-proxy-to-redirect-route-handles-to-nodeJS.md

 app.listen(PORT, () => `Express is up on port ${PORT}...`)
 {% endhighlight %}

-4. Access all NodeJS instance logic at the endpoint: `http://mydomain.com/nodeapp`
+- Access all NodeJS instance logic at the endpoint: `http://mydomain.com/nodeapp`

 {% comment %}
 =======================
 The purpose of this snippet is to list all the tags you have in your site.
 =======================
 {% endcomment %}
-{% for tag in tags %}
+{% for tag in site.tags %}
 	<a href="#{{ tag | slugify }}"> {{ tag }} </a>
 {% endfor %}